You can contact our dog collection service if you have found a stray dog, or if you have lost a dog.

 If you have lost a dog

-Photos and details of dogs collected by the dog collection service are available at Lost Dogs (dogs collected out of hours will appear the following morning) or you can call the contractor on 03444 828 339.
-If you don't see your dog on the list you may want check with neighbouring councils in case your dog has strayed out of the Borough and been found elsewhere.
+Photos and details of dogs collected by the dog collection service are available at Lost Dogs (dogs collected out of hours will appear the following morning) If you don't see your dog on the list you may want check with neighbouring councils in case your dog has strayed out of the Borough and been found elsewhere.

 Claiming a dog